Deanna Nisbet, Ed.D.

 Nisbet developed and presently oversees the Regent TESOL program, as well as partnerships with Hampton Roads area school districts for the training of current and prospective ESL teachers and tutors.
 She regularly presents at national and international conferences and serves as a consultant; and she has authored and co-authored numerous peer-reviewed publications.
 Her areas of expertise and research include second language acquisition, language learning strategies, literacy and vocabulary development for English language learners.
 Many of her research efforts have centered on the impact of affective variables in academic learning.

-Wendt, J., & Nisbet, D. (in press).
+Wendt, J., & Nisbet, D. (2017).
 The role of perceived learning and communities of inquiry in predicting international students' course grades in computer-mediated graduate courses.
-Journal of Research in Education.
+Journal of Research in Education, 27(1), 1-23.